-() NOTE: Make sure Wi-Fi is enabled on your computer.
-For more information on enabling wireless on your computer, see the Quick Start Guide shipped with your computer or see the Setup and Specifications at www.dell.com/support.
+(i) NOTE: Ensure Wi-Fi is enabled on your computer.
+For more information on enabling wireless on your computer, see the QuickStart Guide shipped with your computer or see the Setup and Specifications at www.dell.com/support.

 - 1 Click or tap the wireless icon in the notification menu. - 2 Click or tap the name of your mobile broadband network. - 3 Click or tap Connect. - 4 If prompted, type the access point name (APN) or PIN, the user name, and the password.